 Chapel is viewed as an important part of the process of spiritual formation at GLCC.
-Students receive .5 credits for a grade of "satisfactory" in Chapel.
+Students receive 0.5 credits for a grade of "satisfactory" in Chapel.
 Chapel is regularly scheduled on Tuesday and Thursday and on occasion, on Wednesday (e.g. Missions Emphasis Week, Lectureship, etc.).
+Graduating seniors must successfully complete chapel credit for 3⁄4 of the full-time semesters of attendance (for a maximum of 6 successful semesters, even if the student attends more than 8 semesters).
+If chapel requirements have not be completed by the final semester, the student will satisfy the requirement with Bible/Theology elective credits.